Private Tours are available Wednesdays through Sundays, from 9 a.m. to 3 p.m.

 This private two-hour guided tour is the ideal way to experience the Endangered Wolf Center.
 Tailored to what you most want to see and learn, we’ll share insights we’ve gathered over four decades of working with and for wolves and other wild canids.

 This Private Tour includes exclusive access to off-exhibit enclosures on “the hill.”
 There you’ll see animals that aren’t seen on our public PredaTours.
-You’ll meet Mexican wolves Cedar and her mate, Rocky, whose name says a lot about the early years of his story – one you’ll learn more about on this private guided tour.
+There are two extra Mexican wolves and two extra red wolves who call the hill their home.

 You’ll also get a chance to know wolves the way we know them, far more than what the word “predator” brings to mind.
 Naturally shy around humans, wolves are loyal, intelligent, and highly family oriented, with social bonds so strong that they often mourn the passing of pack members for days with their howls.